Social Media Algorithm Explained: What Actually Works in 2026

 The Feed and Stories prioritize content from accounts you follow, alongside suggestions based on your activity.

-The Instagram algorithm plays a significant role here by ranking content based on various factors that, in turn, keep your feeds and stories interesting for you.
+The Instagram algorithm plays a significant role here by ranking content based on various factors.
 These ranking factors include:

 Feed Factors: